ericoporto/ags-manual-wiki/managedmodifier.md

 **WARNING:** When using operators of equal precedence, AGS by default evaluates them right-to-left.
 So, the expression `a = 5 - 4 - 2;` evaluates as `a = 5 - (4 - 2);` which is not what you might expect.
-Always use parenthesis to make it clear what you want.
+Always use parenthesis to make it clear what you want.<br>
 The "Left-to-right operator precedence" option on the General Settings pane allows you to control this behaviour.